 The best cheap stocks to buy now.

-Ten years into a bull market that's coincided with the longest economic expansion in American history, cheap stocks can seem hard to find.
-While a company's share price being in the single digits can by no means assure investors the stock is a steal, the rise of free stock trading apps like Robinhood has made investing accessible to millions of previously excluded Americans.
-Whether you don't have much to invest or you just enjoy the psychological allure of a low-priced stock, here are 10 of the best cheap stocks to buy under $10.
+When 2020 began, the stock market was nearly 11 years into the longest bull market in U.S. history, and investors had to hunt a little harder than usual to find cheap stocks.
+While the fact that a given share trades for less than $10 by no means implies it's a steal, the rise of free trading apps like Robinhood has made investing more accessible to millions of previously excluded Americans.
+Whether you don't have much to invest or you just enjoy the psychological allure of a low-priced stock, here are nine of the best cheap stocks to buy under $10.
+Fair warning: Some (but not all) of these nominally cheaper stocks come with higher-than-average risk.

 Century Casinos (CNTY)